-Sailors will be contacted by NAVPERSCOM (NPC) OSA Detailing Cell (PERS-4013GS) after the Sailor has selected the OSA preference option in their CMS/ID SPECIAL DUTY PREFERENCE PAGE.
-It is imperative that Sailors update their email and phone contact information in CMS/ID prior to selecting the OSA preference option to facilitate timely contact and negotiation prior to the member entering into their normal detailing window.
-Perform to Serve (PTS) screening and approval is a pre-requisite for OSA selection, unless the current EAOS/SEAOS date is set three (3) months beyond the end of OSA estimated return date.
-In general, this means that unless your EAOS/SEAOS is at least 15–16 months beyond your current PRD month (for 12-month assignments), you will need PTS approval to establish eligibility for an OSA assignment.
+Sailors whom are interested in OSA must contact NAVPERSCOM (NPC) OSA Detailing Cell (PERS-4013GS) via phone or email.
+Sailors are advised to include their immediate chain of command, Command Career Counselor (CCC) and CIAC involved in the communication with the detailing cell.
+It is imperative that Sailors update their email and phone contact information in CMS/ID prior to selecting the negotiating for OSA to facilitate timely contact and negotiation prior to the member entering into their normal detailing window.
+Career Waypoints (C-WAY) screening and approval is a pre-requisite for OSA selection, unless the current EAOS/SEAOS date is set three (3) months beyond the end of OSA estimated return date.
+In general, this means that unless your EAOS/SEAOS is at least 15–16 months beyond your current PRD month (for 12-month assignments), you will need C-WAY approval to establish eligibility for an OSA assignment.

-OSA nominations will be submitted to U.S. Fleet Forces Command (USFFC) for final approval.
+OSA nominations will be submitted to USFFC for final approval.
 Once approved, USFFC will notify PERS-4013GS, the Sailor, and the respective geographic BSO/TYCOM of selection.
 The selected Sailor will be considered "under orders" for PCS detailing purposes until their PRD is adjusted and they roll into their new detailing window.
-Their PRD will be adjusted once they have completed the Expeditionary Screening Checklist and are within two weeks of first I-Stop (NMPS).
+Their PRD will be adjusted once they have completed the Expeditionary Screening Checklist and are within two weeks of first I-Stop NMPS.